Rider Profile

 Slovenian Tadej Pogačar burst onto the professional cycling scene in 2019 after signing to UAE Team Emirates for his first pro season.
 A winner of the Tour de l'Avenir in 2018, Pogačar further proved his promise for the future by winning the Volta ao Algarve and Tour of California, then taking three stages at the Vuelta a España and third overall in his first Grand Tour.

-In one of the most stunning upsets in Tour de France history, Pogačar snatched the overall victory of the 2020 Tour de France from Primoz Roglic on the individual time trial to La Planche des Belles Filles, delivering a stunning performance in his debut race.
-He won the overall classification and best young rider and mountains classification and three stages.
+In one of the most stunning upsets in Tour de France history, Pogačar snatched the overall victory of the 2020 Tour de France from Primož Roglič on the individual time trial to La Planche des Belles Filles, delivering a stunning performance in his debut race.
+He won the overall classification, three stages, plus the best young rider and mountains classifications.

 Pogačar repeated that performance in 2021, dominating the Tour de France with three stage wins and three classifications in a season where he also won Tirreno-Adriatico, the UAE Tour, Liège–Bastogne–Liège, an Olympic bronze medal and Il Lombardia.

 In 2023, Pogačar returned to the Spring Classics and put in a stunning performance to win the Tour of Flanders, dropping Mathieu van der Poel on the Oude Kwaremont and soloing in for the win.
-He then went on to win the Amstel Gold Race and La Flèche Wallonne before targeting the Ardennes triple in Liège-Bastogne-Liège.
-An early crash, however, knocked him out of the race with a broken wrist.
-The injury hampered his training for the Tour de France, and he was unable to match Vingegaard for the second year in a row, finishing second a full 7:29 behind with his teammate Adam Yates in third almost 11 minutes behind.
-Still only 24, he won the best young rider classification.
+He'd go on to win the Amstel Gold Race and La Flèche Wallonne before a crash at Liège-Bastogne-Liège left him with a broken wrist and battling for fitness ahead of the Tour de France.
+In July, he was unable to match Vingegaard for the second year in a row, finishing in second place, a full 7:29 behind the Dane.

 Key results